Aaron Rodgers’ future with the Packers is in doubt; Whats Next?

 Personally, I don’t agree with much of what Rodgers did this year and I have expressed it at the time, but raising the level of criticism excessively now that Green Bay is eliminated, as a result of his past actions, doesn’t seem fair.

-We can criticize his performance, given that the Packers’ offense was dominated by the 49ers’ defense after a terrific opening drive.
+We can criticize his performance, given that the Packers’ offense was dominated by the 49ers’ defense after a phenomenal opening drive.
 The rest have alternative motives.

 I would love for more players to show us their true colours, not to put themselves on tape to testify, but the way Rodgers is judged today is precisely why few players will open up and testify honestly on camera. and microphones.